Ngaruiya Family Fund for Undergraduate Research

 Peter Ngaruiya, the son of a late Anglican bishop of the Kenyan diocese who was recruited to an international conference in the late 1960s, was raised in Kenya his entire life.
 Given ties established through his father's work with the church in the U.S., Peter later funded his way in the mid- 1970s to complete a university degree in the Midwest.
 He was subsequently joined by his future wife, Phyllis Kimamo, a pioneer in her own right as a hardy businesswoman and serial entrepreneur.
 They married, had two daughters, and the rest was history.

-The quintessential first-generation international student's story is mired by: blended international experiences, cultural adaption, courage, leaps of faith in pursuit of dreams, the importance of connection - and mentorship.
+The quintessential first-generation international student's story is mired by blended international experiences, cultural adaptation, courage, leaps of faith in pursuit of dreams, the importance of connection - and mentorship.
 These are the tenets on which the Ngaruiya family "SOaR fund" is founded.

 Past Awardees